 Although osteopaths utilise a wide range of techniques, surgery nor drugs are used in osteopathic treatment.

 Accessing Osteopathic Treatments Before, During, and After Pregnancy

 If you are considering accessing osteopathic care, it is important to note that you do not need to be referred by your general practitioner in other see an osteopath privately.
 Please note that only individuals who are registered with the General Osteopathic Council are allowed to call themselves osteopaths or practice osteopathy.

 Most women tend to see osteopathic treatment during pregnancy when they experience any of the following symptoms:

-If you are pregnant, it is a good idea to seek advice from your midwife or general practitioner prior to seeing an osteopath and ensure you choose an osteopath who specialises in pregnancy treatment.
+If you are pregnant, it is a good idea to seek advice from your midwife or general practitioner or our Osteopath in Tunbridge Wells, who specialises in pregnancy treatment.